MidCamp/midcamp/README.md

 brew install docker docker-machine docker-compose cachalot cachalot create --provider virtualbox
 ```

+If you aren't running `virtualbox`, substitute your provider above.
+Valid values are: `'virtualbox', 'vmware', 'xhyve', or 'parallels'`.

 You will be prompted to provide the passphrase for your ssh key.
 Comply.
 Next, we need to make sure your shell knows about some Docker environment variables: